kubernetes/kubernetes/docs/proposals/volume-provisioning.md

     a match is found.
 The claim is `Pending` during this period.

-4. With StorageClass instance, the controller finds volume plugin specified by StorageClass.ProvisionerType.
+4. With StorageClass instance, the controller finds volume plugin specified by StorageClass.Provisioner.

 5. All provisioners are in-tree; they implement an interface called `ProvisionableVolumePlugin`, which has a method called `NewProvisioner` that returns a new provisioner.

-6. The controller calls volume plugin `Provision` with ProvisionerParameters from the `StorageClass` configuration object.
+6. The controller calls volume plugin `Provision` with Parameters from the `StorageClass` configuration object.

 7. If `Provision` returns an error, the controller generates an event on the claim and goes back to step 1., i.e. it will retry provisioning periodically